tonyjoanes/FluentAzure/docs/comparison-examples.md

-# FluentAzure vs Traditional Configuration: Side-by-Side Comparison
+﻿# FluentAzure vs Traditional Configuration: Side-by-Side Comparison

 This document demonstrates the dramatic improvements FluentAzure provides over traditional .NET configuration approaches.
 See for yourself how FluentAzure transforms configuration management from a tedious, error-prone task into a type-safe, validated, and maintainable experience.

-## 🎯 Overview
+## ðŸŽ¯ Overview

 | Aspect | Traditional Approach | FluentAzure Approach | Improvement |
 |--------|---------------------|---------------------|-------------|